SPONSOR POST: Vintage Filings Cuts Filing Costs in Half

 Vintage Filings is the fastest growing financial filing company because its cost-efficient infrastructure allows it to provide exceptional service at a fraction of the price.
 As in many industries, much of the SEC filing process has “gone digital,” and Vintage has been built to take advantage of this.
 (For example, Vintage does not maintain plush offices in all major cities that most clients never use.)

 How much money could Vintage save you and your shareholders?
-Based on what Vintage has told us, a lot.
+A lot.
 Judging from some recent invoice comparisons, we believe Vintage may be able to cut your printing and filing costs in half.
-(See some recent analyses here, along with a partial customer list, customer feedback, and an introduction from Vintage’s CEO).
+(See some recent analyses here, along with a partial customer list, feedback from some of Vintage’s 2,000+ clients, and an introduction from Vintage’s CEO).

 NOTE: Vintage Filings is an SAI sponsor.
 This post is a paid sponsor message (what’s this?).